MikeLvd/quote-manager-system-for-woocommerce/readme.txt

 3. Internal pricing analysis table

 == Changelog ==
+= 1.9.1 =
+Bug Fixes
+• Fixed terms not been saved during quote creation
+• Moved to proper position the, use Function on main plugin file

 = 1.9.0 =
 Bug Fixes & Improvements
 • Added a javascript function to close the product search result when clicking outside